This is a guide covering everything you need to know about double exposure in photography.

 2. Get Rid of the Background

-A few sections earlier, we suggested that you take the photos of your subjects with neutral backgrounds.
-This is because in this step, you will have to pretty much eliminate all of them.
+A few sections earlier, we suggested that you take photos of your subjects with neutral backgrounds.
+This is because, in this step, you will have to pretty much eliminate all of them.

 The “cleaner” your background is, the easier this step will be.

 - Using the Quick Selection or Magic Wand Tool, select the background area or any other parts of the photo that you want to eliminate.

 - Press on Select > Inverse in order to invert the selected areas.